Geology of Hong Kong

 The geology of Hong Kong is dominated by igneous rocks (including granitic rocks and volcanic rocks) formed during a major volcanic eruption period in the Mesozoic era.
-It made up 85% of Hong Kong's land surface and the remaining 15% are mostly sedimentary rocks located in the northeast New Territories.
-There are also a very small percentage (less than 1%) of metamorphic rocks in the New Territories, formed by deformation of pre-existing sedimentary rocks (metamorphism).
+It makes up 85% of Hong Kong's land surface, and the remaining 15% are mostly sedimentary rocks located in the northeastern New Territories.
+There is also a very small percentage (<1%) of metamorphic rocks within the New Territories, formed by deformation of pre-existing sedimentary rocks (metamorphism).

-The geological history of Hong Kong started as early as the Devonian period (~420 million years ago) which is marked by the discovery of Placoderm (a Devonian fish) fossils in northeast Hong Kong.
-While the youngest rocks in Hong Kong are formed during the Paleogene period(~50 million years old).
-They are today exposed in Tung Ping Chau in northeast Hong Kong.
+The geological history of Hong Kong started as early as the Devonian period (~420 Mya) which is marked by the discovery of fragmentary placoderm (a Devonian fish) fossils in northeast Hong Kong.
+While the youngest rocks in Hong Kong were formed during the Paleogene period(~50 Mya).
+They are today exposed in Tung Ping Chau in northeastern Hong Kong.

-Each of the three types of rocks: igneous, sedimentary, and metamorphic rocks formed spectacular geological features in Hong Kong.
-Igneous rocks formed the hexagonal columns in Sai Kung.
-Sedimentary rocks formed various erosion features such as wave-cut platforms and sea stacks in Tung Ping Chau.
-Metamorphic rocks formed the iron ore deposits in Ma On Shan.
-Each of these will be introduced in later sections.
+Each of the three types of rocks— igneous, sedimentary, and metamorphic— form spectacular geological features in Hong Kong.
+Igneous rock forms the hexagonal columns in Sai Kung, sedimentary rock forms various erosional landforms such as wave-cut platforms and sea stacks in Tung Ping Chau, and metamorphic rock forms the iron ore deposits in Ma On Shan.